linabeltheengineer/CICDAPICatalogDemo/README.md

 *Make sure that the user has "API CATALOG CONTRIBUTOR" permission*

-## Getting help on Conf and locating the conf.json file
+## Get help on Conf and locate the conf.json file

     api-catalog conf —help